Applied Empirical Modeling of Nonlinearity and Endogeneity in Regression Models (WS 2020/21)

 The course is given by Prof. Dr. Richard T. Gretz.

-Applications for this course are possible for all doctoral students of the faculty of business and economics and minor research students by sending an email to Tanja Geringhoff (firstname.lastname@example.org).
+Applications for this course will be possible for all doctoral students of the faculty of business and economics and minor research students by sending an email within the upcoming application period (t.b.a.) to Tanja Geringhoff (email@example.com).

 Additional course information (e.g., the complete syllabus) and materials will be made available to the course participants via learnweb.
 The enrollment passphrase will be sent to the course participants via e-mail.